sbdchd/squawk/README.md

 ## how it works

-squawk wraps calls to [libpg_query-sys](https://github.com/tdbgamer/libpg_query-sys) in a safe interface and parses the JSON into eaiser to work with structures. libpg_query-sys in turn uses [bindgen](https://rust-lang.github.io/rust-bindgen/) to bind to [libpg_query](https://github.com/lfittl/libpg_query), which itself wraps Postgres' SQL parser in a bit of C code that outputs the parsed AST into a JSON string.
+squawk wraps calls to [libpg_query-sys](https://github.com/tdbgamer/libpg_query-sys) in a safe interface and parses the JSON into easier to work with structures. libpg_query-sys in turn uses [bindgen](https://rust-lang.github.io/rust-bindgen/) to bind to [libpg_query](https://github.com/lfittl/libpg_query), which itself wraps Postgres' SQL parser in a bit of C code that outputs the parsed AST into a JSON string.